Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 ## A note on efficiency

 This workflow has fairly poor CPU efficiency, in part to do with running a PC tool under Wine on a Linux platform.
 Tasks have approximately double walltime compared to when running Linux DIA-NN on mzML input.
-However, walltime, KSU and disk is saved from not requireng the wiff --> mzML conversion step, as well as the improvement in results when using wiff input.
+However, walltime, KSU and disk is saved from not requiring the wiff --> mzML conversion step, as well as the improvement in results when using wiff input.

 Additional benchmarking will be performed to determine minimum resource requirements per job without further increasing walltime.